 Chief financial officer

-Tenure: Appointed 1 January 2012 Outside interests: Non-executive director and member of audit committee of L’Air Liquide Non-executive director and vice chair of audit committee of the Navy Board Member of the 100 Group Committee Visiting professor at Manchester University GB Age Group triathlete Age: 55 Nationality: British
+Tenure: Appointed 1 January 2012 Outside interests: Non-executive director and member of audit committee of L’Air Liquide Non-executive director and vice chair of audit committee of the Navy Board Vice chair of the 100 Group Committee Member of Trilateral Commission Visiting professor at Manchester University Great Britain Age Group triathlete Age: 56 Nationality: British

-He joined BP in 1986 after obtaining a PhD in mathematics from the University of Manchester.
-Following a variety of roles in Upstream, Downstream and trading in Europe and the US, he became Downstream’s chief financial officer and commercial director from 2002 to 2005.
+Brian joined BP in 1986 after obtaining a PhD in mathematics from the University of Manchester.
+Following a broad range of roles in upstream, downstream and trading in Europe and the US, he became downstream’s commercial director from 2002 to 2005.
 From 2005 until 2009 he was chief executive of the integrated supply and trading function, BP’s commodity trading arm.
 In 2010 he was appointed deputy group chief financial officer with responsibility for the finance function.

-He was a director of TNK-BP over two periods, from 2003 to 2005 and from 2010 until the sale of the business and acquisition of Rosneft equity in 2013.
+He was a director of TNK-BP over two periods, from 2003 to 2005 and from 2010 until the sale of the business and BP’s acquisition of Rosneft equity in 2013.
 He served on the HM Treasury Financial Management Review Board from 2014 to 2017.

 Relevant skills and experience

-Dr Brian Gilvary has spent his entire career with BP.
-His broad experience across the group has given him a deep insight into BP’s assets and businesses.
-This knowledge has been invaluable as BP has implemented its strategy to transform into a ‘value not volume’ based business and adapt to a low oil price environment.
+Brian Gilvary has spent his entire career with BP.
+Brian has broad experience across the group which gives him a deep insight into BP’s assets and businesses.
+This knowledge has been invaluable as BP has implemented its strategy to transform into a ‘value not volume’ based business where trading is a key creator of value.
 His strong understanding of finance and trading has been vital in adjusting capital structures and operational costs while ensuring the group continues to be capable of meeting new opportunities.
 Brian has been at the centre of the group’s work on addressing cyber risk.
 Brian Gilvary’s performance has been evaluated by the group chief executive and considered by the chairman’s committee.